bcartfall/piworkout-android/README.md

 3. Enter in IP Address and Port of server.
 4. Watch videos on desktop client to see video on Android app.

+# Instructions

+- Single tap to start / restart timer.
+- Double tap to open settings.
+Use back button / swipe from left to go back from settings page.

 # Licence

 This project is licensed under GPLv2.